ColleDK/ShellProject_V2/README.md

 # Shell Command #
+This program is the 2nd iteration of my shell which will use system calls instead of hardcoded functions from https://github.com/ColleDK/ShellProject

 ### How to Download ###
 1. Download the zip-file and extract it
 2. Open your terminal and change the directory to the extracted location ( extractedLocation/ShellProject/ )